-Software engineers’ and web developers’ work intersects frequently, but the two professions differ in important ways.
-Software engineers come from a rigorous technical background, while web developers specialise in web-based platforms.
+Software engineers’ and web developers’ work intersects frequently, but the two professions differ in essential ways.
+For example, software engineers come from a rigorous technical background, while web developers specialise in web-based platforms.

 Few tech professions are more frequently confused than web developers and software engineers.
 To a layperson, they sound close to synonyms.
-In reality, these two job titles relate to different skills, work environments, and end products.
+But, in reality, these two job titles relate to different skills, work environments, and end products.

 What do software engineers do?

 Software engineers create software products that meet the specifications of operating systems, networks, and hardware.
-It is thanks to software engineers that we have software for word processing, organizing information, and games.
+Thanks to software engineers, we have software for word processing, organising information, and games.

 Software engineering encompasses researching and developing new software programs and systems, writing and testing computer code, and evaluating software products for user experience and operational efficiency.
 A software engineer’s knowledge and skills often include computer science specialisations such as machine learning, database systems and robotics.

 You can commonly find software engineers in the technical departments of computer systems design, software publishing, and management-related companies.
-They usually work full-time, focusing on maintenance of existing software, research into user needs, and long term projects in new software development.
+They usually work full-time, focusing on maintaining existing software, researching user needs, and developing long-term projects in new software.

 What do web developers do?

 Web developers build and maintain websites and other applications for web-related platforms.
-You can thank web developers for writing the code that allows websites and mobile applications to work properly.
+You can thank web developers for writing the code that allows websites and mobile applications to work correctly.

-There are two main types of web developer: frontend and backend.
+There are two main types of web developers: frontend and backend.
 Frontend web developers write the code that creates the interface users encounter.
-Backend developers specialize in code infrastructure that delivers data and services to the front end.
+Backend developers specialise in code infrastructure that delivers data and services to the front end.

 Becoming a web developer requires basic computer literacy and knowledge of common programming languages such as python, C++, and Java.
-These professionals should be familiar with user experience, graphic design, and database management concepts.
+In addition, these professionals should be familiar with user experience, graphic design, and database management concepts.

 The most common employers of web developers are marketing and IT-related.